apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

-proxy port         | The port to connect to on the proxy server proxy user         | The user name on the proxy server proxy password     | The password for the proxy server
+proxy port         | The port to connect to on the proxy server proxy user         | The user name on the proxy server proxy password     | The password for the proxy server Input Ports        | The Input Ports for this Remote Process Group (See below) Output Ports       | The Output Ports for this Remote Process Group (See below)

-#### Input Ports Subsection
+#### Input/Output Ports Subsection

-When connecting via Site to Site, MiNiFi needs to know which input port to communicate to of the core NiFi instance.
+When connecting via Site to Site, MiNiFi needs to know which input or output port to communicate to of the core NiFi instance.
 These properties designate and configure communication with that port.

 *Property*           | *Description*
 -------------------- | -------------
-id                   | The id of the input port as it exists on the core NiFi instance.
-To get this information access the UI of the core instance, right the input port that is desired to be connect to and select "configure".
-The id of the port should under the "Id" section. name                 | The name of the input port as it exists on the core NiFi instance.
-To get this information access the UI of the core instance, right the input port that is desired to be connect to and select "configure".
-The id of the port should under the "Port name" section.
+id                   | The id of the port as it exists on the core NiFi instance.
+To get this information access the UI of the core instance, right click the port that is desired to be connect to and select "configure".
+The id of the port should under the "Id" section. name                 | The name of the port as it exists on the core NiFi instance.
+To get this information access the UI of the core instance, right click the port that is desired to be connect to and select "configure".
+The name of the port should under the "Port name" section.
-comments:            | A comment about the Input Port.
+comments:            | A comment about the Port.
 This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. max concurrent tasks | The number of tasks that this port should be scheduled for at maximum. use compression      | Whether or not compression should be used when communicating with the port.
 This is a boolean value of either "true" or "false"